GSA/digitalgov.gov/content/post/2012-07-13-next-in-our-mobile-webinar-series-mobile-first.md

 date: 2012-07-13 11:48:11 -0400
 title: 'Next in our Mobile Webinar Series\: Mobile First!'
-summary: 'You need resources, and we are here to help with an excellent new webinar series to jump start your agency&rsquo;s digital gov efforts.
+summary: 'You need resources, and we are here to help with an excellent new webinar series to jump start your agency’sdigital gov efforts.
 Do you think &amp;#8220;mobile first&amp;#8221;?
 A &amp;#8220;mobile first&amp;#8221; approach is where new websites and applications are designed for mobile devices first, instead of'
 authors: [jparcell]
 categories:
   - Mobile